armbian/documentation/docs/Developer-Guide_Build-Preparation.md

 # Providing build configuration

-After the first run of `compile.sh` a new configuration file `config-default.conf` will be created.
+After the first run of `compile.sh` a new configuration file `config-example.conf` and symlink `config-default.conf` will be created.
 You may edit it to your needs or create different configuration files using it as a template.

 Alternatively you can supply options as command line parameters to compile.sh.